 The Harry Potter attraction had recently opened and I was really looking forward to it.
 We had breakfast in the Three Broomsticks, which is attached to the Hogs Head.
 Richard had a traditional breakfast and I had eggy bread with a pumpkin juice.
 Considering this is a theme park the food was pretty good – and this early it was quiet as well.

 We visited Hogwarts after breakfast – how could you not?
 We queued for 15 minutes or so for the Forbidden Journey.
 It’s so well done, it’s basically a simulator ride, as are most at Universal Hollywood but the details were brilliant.

-Don’t miss the backlot tour at Universal, although you don’t get out of the trolley you’re escorted round in there’s still a lot to see and plenty you’ll recognize.
+Don’t miss the backlot tour at Universal.
+Although you don’t get out of the trolley you are escorted round in there’s still a lot to see and plenty you will recognise.
 It is a bit dated so there’s a lot of nostalgia as well.

 “I still remember seeing the adverts for Universal as a kid and some parts of the backlot tour are just the same!”

 We visited Springfield, including Moe’s Tavern.
 We tried Duff Beer here, I had the Duff Light and Richard had a regular Duff, being craft beer fans we were disappointed with these – where’s the flavour?
 Moe’s looks just like you’ve walked into the cartoon though the detail throughout the park is fantastic.

 There are numerous live shows you can watch in the park, we chose the Special Effects Show.
 This was a fun show, and we were pleased to be inside out of the heat for a while.
 The highlight of the show for us was definitely the fire stunt after they explained how they can set stuntmen on fire safely, it was quite a sight.

 You can take food into the shows with you and it was lunch time by now, we grabbed nachos with beef from Bumblebee Man’s truck.
 Portions are big here, one was enough for us both.